Asadix85/Ktis-BlindCardGame/README.md

 ---

-## 📨 Request Card

-A player who is at least **2 cards behind** the player with the most remaining cards may request one random card.

-The card is randomly taken from one of the players who currently has the highest number of remaining cards.

-This mechanic can help a player who is falling behind return to the game.

----

 ## 🏆 Game Ending

 When all playable cards have been exhausted, each player's collected cards become their final score.